When checking in a standing order, the invoice must at that time be notated and given to the Accounts Payable Manager before check-in.

 - Retain all packaging until after the item is checked in, at which point any packaging materials can be recycled or discarded.

 Use a black extra fine pen for all notations on the invoice (these should be in the supply cabinet if you need one).

 - Verify that the shipment contains the item we are expecting and is intended for the Serials Department (verify address on packaging and accompanying documentation, that the issue is expected in the journal’s check-in card, etc.).

-- Some invoices have a perforated portion that will need to be detached and sent back with the payment (this is a separate procedure carried out by the business office after the invoice goes to the Serials Acquisitions Manager).
+- Some invoices have a perforated portion that will need to be detached and sent back with the payment (this is a separate procedure carried out by the business office after the invoice goes to the Accounts Payable Manager).
 Please do not write on this portion.

 - Although invoices often have space constraints, try as much as possible not to cover any characters when underlining.

 - With your black pen, put your date & initials somewhere towards the upper right of the invoice, preferably above the box with shipment info.
 Then, place a checkmark next to the quantity shipped of the item.

 - If the invoice and shipment contain multiple items that are being paid for via the same invoice, if there is room, draw a line between each item’s info with your pen, creating a separate space for each item that will contain that item's notations.